syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Virtualization.md

 {% endhighlight %}

-> Note: You can override the GetItemAt, GetIndexOf and GetViewRecordCount virtual methods when you create the custom virtualization class.
+N> You can override the GetItemAt, GetIndexOf and GetViewRecordCount virtual methods when you create the custom virtualization class.

 You can override the virtual methods in the VirtualizingCollectionView when you perform Sorting, Filtering and Grouping operations by using the Custom Data Virtualization class.